A new platform for documentation and tutorials is launching soon.

 environment variable point to a file containing the license whereas the

 variable should contain the license as the value.
-If multiple of these are set the order of precedence is:
+If multiple variables are set,

-Both client agents and the snapshot agent may also be licensed in the very same manner.
-However to prevent the need to configure the license on many client agents and snapshot agents those agents have the capability to retrieve the license automatically under specific circumstances.
+Client agents and snapshot agents may also be licensed in the very same manner.
+However, to avoid the need to configure the license on many client agents and snapshot agents, those agents have the capability to retrieve the license automatically under the conditions described below.

 »Client Agent License Retrieval

 When a client agent starts without a license in its configuration or environment, it will try to retrieve the

 license from the servers via RPCs.
 That RPC always requires a valid non-anonymous ACL token to authorize the

 request but the token doesn't need any particular permissions.
 As the license is required before the client